-Swiss Water differentiates itself from other decaffeinators by creating consumer brand awareness and by investing in research regarding the behavior of decaffeinated coffee consumers.
-This research enables Swiss Water to create effective consumer advertising and promotion and is the cornerstone of its focused marketing strategy and activities, and of the consultative services it provides to its customers.
+Swiss Water distinguishes itself from other decaffeination providers through a multifaceted approach, focusing on consumer brand awareness and in-depth research into the behavior of decaffeinated coffee consumers.
+This extensive research serves as the foundation for effective consumer advertising and promotion efforts and forms the cornerstone of Swiss Water's targeted marketing strategy.
+Additionally, it guides the consultative services provided to customers.

-Swiss Water targets key regional markets based on various factors, such as the concentration of coffee roasters and the level of specialty coffee market development in the identified regions.
-Swiss Water will continue to invest in the development of the Swiss Water® Process brand through targeted national and regional media, public relations and/or co-marketing activity with customers.
-These activities are intended to create demand for the product at the consumer level, which encourages retailers to carry the Swiss Water® Process decaffeinated coffee.
+The Company targets key regional markets based on various factors, taking into account factors such as the concentration of coffee roasters and the level of specialty coffee market development in the identified regions.
+The ongoing investment in the development of the Swiss Water[®] Process brand involves targeted national and regional media efforts, public relations initiatives, and co-marketing activities with customers.
+These endeavors aim to stimulate consumer-level demand, fostering increased retailer interest in carrying Swiss Water[®] Process decaffeinated coffee.